-- Employees must have a basic understanding of the key environmental features of the construction site and the surrounding environment; - Employees will be familiar with the requirements of the EMP and the environmental specifications as they apply to the construction of the power station.
+- Employees must have a basic understanding of the key environmental features of the site and the surrounding environment; - Employees will be familiar with the requirements of the EMP and the environmental specifications as they apply to the decommissioning of the waste rock dump.

-- Basic training in the identification of archaeological artefacts, and rare and endangered flora and fauna that may be encountered on the site. - Awareness of any other environmental matters, which are deemed to be necessary by the ECO. - Records must be kept of those that have completed the relevant training.
+- Awareness of any other environmental matters, which are deemed to be necessary by the ECO. - Records must be kept of those that have completed the relevant training.

-Training can be done both in a written or verbal format and in an appropriate language, but will be in an appropriate format for the receiving audience.
+Training can be done either in a written or verbal format or in an appropriate language, but will be in an appropriate format for the receiving audience.
 Where training has been done verbally, persons having received training must indicate in writing that they have indeed attended a training session.
 A regular form of written or verbal testing will have to be designed.